2024 Cabo Wabo 250

 The 2024 Cabo Wabo 250 was the 21st stock car race of the 2024 NASCAR Xfinity Series, and the 32nd iteration of the event.
 The race was held on Saturday, August 17, 2024, at Michigan International Speedway in Brooklyn, Michigan, a 2.0 mi permanent quad-oval shaped racetrack.
 The race was originally scheduled to be contested over 125 laps, but was increased to 128 laps due to a NASCAR overtime finish.
 Justin Allgaier, driving for JR Motorsports, would survive a chaotic race on fuel mileage, and won after leading when the caution came out on the final lap.
 This was Allgaier's 25th career NASCAR Xfinity Series win, and his second of the season.
 To fill out the podium, Sheldon Creed and John Hunter Nemechek, both driving for Joe Gibbs Racing, would finish 2nd and 3rd, respectively.

 The race was marred by an airborne crash from Kyle Sieg on the final lap.
 The incident began when Caesar Bacarella lost control following contact from Parker Kligerman from behind on the backstretch.
 Bacarella's sliding car turned Carson Kvapil across the track into the outside wall.
 In the scramble to avoid the crash, Leland Honeyman made contact with the rear of Sieg's car, sending it into a slide towards the apron and taking Chandler Smith with him.
 Sieg's roof flaps did not deploy, and the car lifted off the ground from behind and slid for several seconds on its roof, brushing the inside wall before rolling back onto its wheels when it reached the grass.
 Sieg was able to climb out under his own power, he was visibly shaken up from the wreck and had small pain in his right arm.

 With his 11th runner-up finish, Sheldon Creed surpassed Dale Jarrett for the most runner-up finishes in the Xfinity Series without a win.

+This was the final Xfinity Series race at Michigan International Speedway, as the track lost it's race in 2025.